min-chao/home/_pages/about.md

 Please contact me using the information below, or the links on the lower left of this page -- I'm always interested in new ideas and collaborations!

-<span style="color:red">***I am looking for master students, PhD students, and undergraduate students who are self-driven, diligent, adaptable and resourceful, to work on exciting research in S&T Big Data Mining, Science of Science, STI policy, Complex Networks, etc. If you are passionate about research, you are more than welcome to contact me.***</span>
+***I am looking for master students, PhD students, and undergraduate students who are self-driven, diligent, adaptable and resourceful, to work on exciting research in S&T Big Data Mining, Science of Science, STI policy, Complex Networks, etc. If you are passionate about research, you are more than welcome to contact me.***

 **Email**: mc[at]nju[dot]edu[dot]cn
 **Office**: School of Information Management, Room A209